-Buffalo Bills sign GM Brandon Beane to contract extension
+Buffalo Bills sign GM Beane to 4-year contract extension

 ORCHARD PARK, N.Y.
-(AP) — The Buffalo Bills signed general manager Brandon Beane to a multi-year contract extension on Thursday, locking up the architect of a team in position to secure its third playoff berth in four years.
+(AP) — The Buffalo Bills signed general manager Brandon Beane to a four-year contract extension on Thursday, locking up the architect of a team in position to secure its third playoff berth in four years.

+The Bills announced the signing, and a person familiar with the deal provided The Associated Press the length of Beane’s new contract.
+The person spoke on the condition of anonymity because the team did not release the terms of the extension.

-The length of the contract was not announced, though it’s likely to coincide with coach Sean McDermott, who was signed to a four-year extension in August.
-McDermott’s contract runs through the 2025 season.
+Beane had one season left on his current deal, and is now under contract through 2025.
+His contract coincides with coach Sean McDermott, who signed to a four-year extension in August.

+“Brandon is an outstanding leader, and he has brought a great level of stability through our organization,” Bills owners Terry and Kim Pegula said in a statement released by the team.
+“We appreciate his strong communication skills, and he works extremely well with us, with Sean and with all levels of the organization.
+We are happy to extend his contract and to have Brandon and Sean leading our football team for many years to come.”

+Beane and McDermott landed in Buffalo separately in 2017 after previously working together with the Carolina Panthers.
+McDermott spent six seasons as the Panthers defensive coordinator.

+Beane broke in with the Panthers’ communication department in 1998 and gradually worked his way up the team’s ranks to be their assistant GM while also serving a stint as interim GM.

-Beane is in his fourth season in Buffalo after moving up the ranks of the Carolina Panthers’ front office.
-He was hired in May 2017 after Doug Whaley was fired a day after the draft, and five months after McDermott was hired as coach.
+He was hired by Buffalo in May 2017 after Doug Whaley was fired a day after the draft, and five months after McDermott was hired as coach.

 Beane and McDermott have overseen a renaissance in Buffalo that continues this season, the Bills (9-3) are leading the AFC East and have a chance to win their first division title since 1995.